Skip to main content

 Remove any test or development relayers that may have been configured initially.
 In production, ensure that only trusted, secure relayers are used to prevent unauthorized message relaying.

-Transfer Warp Route Ownership
+Transfer HWR Ownership